Skip to content

 Why use BitLocker?
 It protects your files from being stolen or viewed by others if your computer goes missing.

 What happens when you turn it on?
 Any new files you save on the locked drive are automatically protected.
-If you copy those files to another device without BitLocker, they will unlock so you can use them normally.
+If you copy those files to another device that doesn’t have BitLocker, they’ll unlock so you can use them normally.

 BitLocker also checks your computer every time it starts up.
 If it notices something strange, like changes to your computer’s basic software, it will lock the drive.
 You’ll need to enter a special recovery key to unlock it.